Iran, UN nuclear watchdog take steps to resolve key issues | DW | 05.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Iranian officials and the head of the International Atomic Energy Agency (IAEA) Rafael Grossi have laid out a timeline in Tehran to resolve differences which hinder the revival of the 2015 nuclear deal.
+Iranian officials and the head of the International Atomic Energy Agency Rafael Grossi have laid out a timeline in Tehran to resolve differences that hinder the revival of the 2015 nuclear deal.

-Iran and the International Atomic Energy Agency (IAEA) agreed Saturday in Tehran on a path which could revive the country's 2015 nuclear deal, the UN agency and the country's government both said.
+Iran and the International Atomic Energy Agency (IAEA) agreed Saturday in Tehran on a path that could revive the country's 2015 nuclear deal, the UN agency and the country's government both said.

 The deal, known as the Joint Comprehensive Plan of Action (JCPOA), fell apart after former President Donald Trump pulled the US out of the agreement in 2018 and reimposed sweeping sanctions.